qcrao/nicer-code-block-copy/README.md

 - For code blocks: Click the copy button in the code block's toolbar
 - For inline code: Hover over any inline code to see the copy button appear, then click to copy
+- For highlighted text: Hover over any highlighted text to see the copy button appear, then click to copy

 ## Settings

 - **Enable copy button on inline code blocks**: Toggle this setting to show/hide copy buttons for inline code
+- **Enable copy button on highlighted text**: Toggle this setting to show/hide copy buttons for highlighted text

 ## Development